-Management feels that the Panantza-San Carlos concessions represent a rare opportunity to capitalize on six years of community work, project engineering and management development expertise that has been built around the company's Mirador Project.
-This body of knowledge will significantly assist in the project development process and at the same time allow the company to take economic advantage of infrastructure that is being put in place for the Mirador Project.
+Management feels that the Panantza-San Carlos concessions represent a rare opportunity to capitalize on 8 years of community work, project engineering and management development expertise that has been built around the company's Mirador Project.
+This body of knowledge will significantly assist in the project development process and at the same time allow the company to take economic advantage of the infrastructure that is being put in place for the Mirador Project.

-The Project has been recommended to proceed to the Feasibility Study stage, which has an estimated budget requirement of approximately US\$12 million.
+The Panantza-San Carlos Project has been recommended to proceed to the Feasibility Study stage, which has an estimated budget requirement of approximately US\$12 million.
 The work includes detailed diamond drilling at both deposits to fully delineate mineralization and provide core for metallurgical and geotechnical studies.
 This work is planned to extend over a two year period.
-In addition, a program of extensive community dialogue is planned to ensure that the voice of local residents is reflected in any planned development ideas.
-Part of this dialogue will include several public consultations, which will form part of the on-going permitting process.
+In addition, a program of extensive community dialogue is being implemented in cooperation with the MNNR to ensure that the input of local residents is reflected in any planned development ideas.